clarkwire/connectivityBlog/source/_posts/Digital.md

 3. Gas Foam Injected Dielectric – There are many choices of dielectric material for coaxial cable but in the digital realm we should chose a dielectric material that offers a good high frequency response, is fairly flexible yet relatively firm to prevent center conductor migration.
 Gas foam injected dielectrics have a good frequency response and is the best option for a digital cable.

 We hope this sheds some light on properties that you should look for when considering digital cable.
-Until next time, Happy Wiring!
+Until next time, Happy Wiring!</div>